hashicorp/packer/README.md

 # Packer Builder for VMware vSphere

-This builder uses native vSphere API, and creates virtual machines remotely.
+This a plugin for [HashiCorp Packer](https://www.packer.io/).
+It uses native vSphere API, and creates virtual machines remotely.

 - VMware Player is not required
 - Builds are incremental, VMs are not created from scratch but cloned from base templates - similar to [amazon-ebs](https://www.packer.io/docs/builders/amazon-ebs.html) builder